-Terms defined in the National Electricity Law and the NER have the same meanings in these Procedures unless otherwise specified in this clause.
+Terms defined in the National Electricity Law, the NER and the National Electricity Amendment (Integrating energy storage systems into the NEM) Rule 2021 No. 13 (IESS Rule)1 have the same meanings in these Procedures unless otherwise specified in this clause.

-Defined terms/Terms defined in the NER are intended to be identified in these Procedures by italicising them, but failure to italicise a defined term does not affect its meaning.
+Defined terms/Terms defined in the NER and the IESS Rule are intended to be identified in these Procedures by italicising them, but failure to italicise a defined term does not affect its meaning.